Probably, it’s the best boutique hotel in Naga City.

 The kare kare crispy pata on the other hand is the deconstructed kind.
 Chopped crispy pata that is not greasy sided with the different steamed vegetables with the peanut sauce and sauteed alamang at the sides.
 I love the semi sweetness of the peanut sauce, the saltiness of the alamang as well as the different textures of the different ingredients coming together.

 One last thing.
-This can’t be found in the menu but, darn, one of the best humble mongo soup is here!
+One of the best humble mongo soup is here but is not listed in the menu!
 Sorry Ms. Tess, but I have to spill the beans!
 Hahaha.
 But you should also check them out for their Saturday buffet offerings as well as checking out the Sky Lounge, an open air bar area that has great views of downtown Naga especially at sunset and dusk.

 The e-trike and the Penafrancia processions